Wissance/LabWatcher/README.md

 ![LabWatcher: is automated Mossbauer laboratory control toolset](/docs/img/labwatcher.jpg)

-Mossbauer laboratory event watcher and notifier, used for add some specific controls (custom) over Mossbauer spectrometric devices.
+Mossbauer laboratory automation tool controls spectra measurements from `SM2201 Mossbauer spectrometer` and watches state of other equipment.

 ### Key features
 * `SM2201` spectrometer controlled by software that is running on **`Windows 98`**